xCDAT/xcdat/README.rst

 Getting Started
 ---------------

-The best resource for getting started with xCDAT is via our `readthedocs page <https://xcdat.readthedocs.io/en/latest/>`__.
-There, we provide guidance for setting up your environment on your `computer <https://xcdat.readthedocs.io/en/latest/getting-started.html>`_ or `HPC/Jupyter <https://xcdat.readthedocs.io/en/latest/getting-started-hpc-jupyter.html>`_ environment.
+The best resource for getting started with xCDAT is via our `documentation page <https://xcdat.readthedocs.io/en/latest/>`__.
+There, we provide guidance for setting up your environment on your `computer <https://xcdat.readthedocs.io/en/latest/getting-started.html>`_ generally or on `HPC/Jupyter <https://xcdat.readthedocs.io/en/latest/getting-started-hpc-jupyter.html>`_ environment.
 We also include an `API Overview <https://xcdat.readthedocs.io/en/latest/api.html>`_ and `Gallery <https://xcdat.readthedocs.io/en/latest/gallery.html>`_ to highlight xCDAT functionality.

 xCDAT invites discussion on version releases, architecture, new features suggestions, and other topics on the `GitHub discussion <https://github.com/xCDAT/xcdat/discussions>`_ page.
 Users and contributors can also view and open issues on our `GitHub Issue Tracker <https://github.com/xCDAT/xcdat/issues>`_.